Bargah692/ATT-Command-Plus/README.md

 player fling username
 > Will teleport a person high in the air

-wacky clear-inventory
-> Will delete a person's inventory

-trade atm withdrawl
+trade atm withdrawl amount username
-> Will take money from a user
+> Will withdrawl money from a user

-player clear-inventory
+player clear-inventory username
 > Will clear a user's entire inventory, outside of bags.

-player curse
+player curse username
 > Will curse a player